ajktown/docs/dev/diagrams/on-click-share-resource.md

             that shows the error message to the end user. end note
         end break
-        domain -> db: Checks if the same shared-resource domain exists activate db
+        domain -> db: Checks if the same shared-resource domain exists.
+Always try to get the latest one activate db
           domain <- db: Returns stored data
         deactivate db
-        break if more than two exists, it deletes the old ones and leave the latest one domain -> db: Deletes the old ones activate db
+        break if doc exists
-            domain <- db: Returns the result
+          api <- domain: Returns SharedResourceDomain with the existing doc end break
-          deactivate db
-        end break
         domain -> db: Creates a new shared-resource domain.post() activate db